Furnace Creek 508 Official Rules and Regulations

 2. All traffic laws must be followed by all racers and all crew members at all times.
 This includes a FULL, legal stop at all stop signs, at all red traffic lights, and activated railroad crossing signals.
 To be clear, a “FULL, legal stop” means “the complete cessation of all forward movement.”
-The only exception would be where law enforcement officials direct racers and/or crew through a controlled intersection without stopping, typically in the first few miles of the race.
-TP or DQ
+The only exception would be if law enforcement officials direct racers through a controlled intersection without stopping, as sometimes happens within the first few miles of the race TP or DQ

 3. All vehicles and all racers must obey the vehicle code laws of California.
 It is the responsibility of all drivers and all racers to be familiar with all laws.
 A violation by a crew member will be assessed against the racer.
 TP or DQ

 4. The FURNACE CREEK 508 uses public roads, requiring the observance of all event rules, traffic laws and the motor vehicle code.
 This includes, but is not limited to, stopping appropriately for traffic lights, stop signs, and trains across the road, riding as far to the right as is practicable, and the like.
 Racers disregarding stop signs, traffic lights, and traffic laws have a very damaging effect on the race in general, significantly more than "running" a light during a training ride.
 These violations are considered cheating, unsportsmanlike, unsafe, and can be the reason for authorities not granting permission for races.

 5. Railroad Crossings: Racers and crew vehicles must stop and remain stopped at all activated railroad crossing signals, until the activated signal terminates.
 During night hours, the racer and crew must remain together as a unit at activated crossings.
 TP or DQ.